 Slate + Salt

 Everything we own has a story.
 Wouldn’t it be nice to know where our products came from and that they were made with love in a sustainable way?
-Slate + Salt has embodied this vision, bringing a curated collection of luxe, one of a kind jewelry pieces while preserving traditional techniques and supporting the Fair Trade movement.
+Slate + Salt has embodied this vision, offering a curated collection of luxe, one-of-a-kind jewelry pieces while preserving traditional techniques and supporting the fair trade movement.
 The brand works closely with small social enterprises to facilitate dignified working opportunities in areas of extreme poverty.
 Slate + Salt’s products are handmade and hand-dyed each piece is one of a kind.

 Raven + Lily

-Threads Worldwide creates life-changing work through the fair trade of artisan jewelry.
+Threads Worldwide creates life-changing work in more than 15 countries through the fair trade of artisan jewelry.
 Female artisans around the world handcraft sustainable pieces, and US-based Fair Trade Partners bring them to market and share the artisans’ stories.
-Join The Movement.
+Their colorful, minimal jewelry is perfect for everyday wear - for both casual and formal settings.
+We love that they provide country of origin and artisan information with each piece, meaning that you get to learn more about the woman who made your necklace, bracelet or earrings.

 Bead & Reel